KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 shipping\_is\_express
 </td>
 <td style="text-align:left;">
-whether the shipping is express or not.
-1 for True
+Whether the shipping is express or not.
+1 for True.
 </td>
 </tr>
 <tr>